 During 2017 and 2018 the Company undertook two drilling programs and further metallurgical tests.
-These results were incorporated into the Company's first NI 43-101 Mineral Resource Estimate for its 100% owned Mont Sorcier Iron and Vanadium Project, near Chibougamau, Quebec which was released on April 23, 2019 (the "2019 NI 43-1010 Technical Report").
+These results were incorporated into the Company's first NI 43-101 Mineral Resource Estimate ("MRE") for its 100% owned Mont Sorcier Iron and Vanadium Project, near Chibougamau, Quebec which was released on April 23, 2019 (the "2019 NI 43-1010 Technical Report").
+Since that time the company has continued exploration work to expand the known resource which resulted in the publication of several updated MRE being completed.
+The current MRE and Preliminary Economic Assessment are noted below.
 It should be noted that on May 17, 2021, the Company announced an update to its Mineral Resource Estimate for its Mont Sorcier Iron and Vanadium project.
 As such the 2019 NI 43-101 Technical Report is now historical in nature and should not be relied upon.